angel-carv/angel-carv/README.md

   -A homelab SOC environment.
 The environment is meant to simulate an office environment with an Ubuntu server, a Windows 10 employee, and a kali linux attacker!

 ## What I'm currently studying:
-  -Networking fundamentals for the CCNA
+  - Networking fundamentals for the CCNA
-  -Capture the flag techniques to participate in Collegiate Cyber Defense Competition (CCDC)
+  - Capture the flag techniques to participate in Collegiate Cyber Defense Competition (CCDC)

 ## A Bit About Me.
   - I love music!
 I play the bass and have a record collection!